 Bootleg Canyon Truly Offers Something For Every Mountain Biker

-It’s safe to say most mountain bikers are not familiar with riding in the Southwest.
-And with it’s proximity to Las Vegas, Bootleg Canyon is very accessible compared to many other riding destinations.
+With it’s proximity to Las Vegas, Bootleg Canyon is very accessible compared to many other riding destinations in the Southwest US.

 This zone has earned its place on our winter month road trip itinerary year after year.
 We eagerly look forward to riding its challenging and unique terrain when the temperatures drop at our home and the local trails are covered in snow.
 When you visit Bootleg, you’re going to have plenty to do.
 You can easily enjoy a long weekend with the family so you can experience all this great zone has to offer mountain biking families.